Knowledge Transfer in Deep Reinforcement Learning via an RL-Specific GAN-Based Correspondence Function: Background and notation

-RL aims to train the agent to act optimally within MDP when either transition function or reward (or both) are unknown.
-Reasonable RL algorithm modifies $\pi$ over time to gradually get it closer to an optimal policy.
-Majority of RL approaches are based on dynamic programming \cite{puterman} and use $Q$-function (aka \emph{action-value function})

-$Q$-function measures the expected future discounted reward the agent can obtain by taking an action in a given state.

-Equation (\ref{e:q-function}) \textit{evaluates} policy $\pi^*$, i.e. gives the expected value of future discounted reward over the states induced by $\pi^*$ for given starting state $s$ and action $a$.
+with \textit{decision horizon} $N \in \mathbb{N}\cup \{\infty\}$ and \textit{discount factor} $\gamma \in (0,1)$.
+The \ac{RL} agent learns to act optimally within \ac{MDP} when the transition function and reward function are unknown.
+A good \ac{RL} modifies $\pi$ over time to gradually get it closer to an optimal policy. $Q$-learning, a model-free \ac{RL} algorithm, is one of the traditional solution approaches.
+It aims to learn $Q$-function (aka \emph{state-action-value function}) that quantifies the expected value of future discounted reward over the states induced by $\pi^*$ for given starting state $s$ and action $a$.

-The estimate of $Q$-function (\ref{e:q-function}) for $s$ and $a$, denoted as $\hat{Q}(s,a)$, can be gradually learnt on the stream of data records $(s_t, a_t, r_t, s_{t+1})$ using for instance temporal difference learning, \cite{qlearning}:
+Discount factor $\gamma$ expresses the agent's preferences towards immediate reward over future ones.
+The estimate of (\ref{e:q-function}), $\hat{Q}(s,a)$, can be gradually learnt on the stream of data records $(s_t, a_t, r_t, s_{t+1})$ using for instance, temporal difference learning, \cite{qlearning}: